On The War Memorial Trail…..CWGC Volunteer At Cape Traverse Community Cemetery

 © Daria Valkenburg

-The WW1 Soldiers Who Never Left Canada
+The WWI Soldiers Who Never Left Canada

 April 29, 2019.
-Pieter Valkenburg, who is researching the names on the Cenotaph outside the Borden-Carleton Legion, has discovered that out of the 24 soldiers from WW1 listed on the Cenotaph, two never left Canada: Leigh Hunt CAMERON and Harry ROBINSON, both of them from the 105th Battalion, C Company.
+Pieter Valkenburg, who is researching the names on the Cenotaph outside the Borden-Carleton Legion, has discovered that out of the 24 soldiers from WWI listed on the Cenotaph, two never left Canada: Leigh Hunt CAMERON and Harry ROBINSON, both of them from the 105th Battalion, C Company.

 Leigh Hunt Cameron, born May 6, 1898 in Albany, was the son of Alexander Walter Cameron and Phoebe Ann Murray.
 A farmer before being officially enlisted on March 2, 1916, Leigh Hunt contracted measles and passed away at the age of 18 at the Military Hospital in Charlottetown on May 5, 1916.

 An obituary in the May 10, 1916 edition of the Summerside Journal noted that “A few weeks ago he took measles and was getting better when complications set in.
 Pneumonia and a weakened heart finally caused his death.
 With full military honours the body was conveyed to the 2:20 train Saturday afternoon, the Summerside band leading the cortege, and was sent to Albany.
 The funeral took place Sunday afternoon from the home of Mr. William Cameron, an uncle with whom Private Cameron had lived.”
 He’s buried at the Free Church of Scotland cemetery in Cape Traverse.
+(2024 NOTE: The cemetery is now called Cape Traverse Community Cemetery)

 OLYMPUS DIGITAL CAMERA